About Jentry Yard-Husk...

 Welcome to Mrs. Yard-Husk’s Science website at Casteel High School!
 Feel free to use all the resources found on it, and please do not hesitate to contact me if you have any questions, comments, or concerns.
 Remember to register with the website and subscribe to your student's teachers in order to receive E-Alert Newsletters and other important school related communication.
 Also, please join your students google classroom.

 My Education and Professional Background

 I am so thrilled to be here this year at Casteel High School teaching science and biotechnology.
 At Arizona State, where I received my Bachelor of Science in Biology, I became a teaching assistant for an animal physiology lab.
-There I was able to share my excitement and love for biology to other students who were just as passionate as me.
+There I was able to share my excitement and love for biology with other students who were just as passionate as me.
 This twisted my career path in a new direction.
 I had to become a teacher.
 I continued my education and completed my Masters in Secondary Education with an emphasis in Biology.
-I currently hold my gifted endorsement and I am highly qualified in Biology/Health Careers.
+I currently hold my gifted endorsement and I am highly qualified in Biology and Bioscience.
 I have had the opportunity to teach core and honors biology at Chandler High, and 7th/8th Grade Gifted Science at Payne for 3 years.
+At Casteel, I've taught a combination of Honors Biology, AP Biology, AP Research, and Biotechnology.
 I am very excited to get to know not only my students but also parents.
 I am looking forward to working together to strive for educational excellence for all students.

 My Educational Philosophy